Dominators (DC Comics): 20th century

 The Dominators are the primary force behind an alien alliance that attacks Earth.
 Their primary motivation for this is their concern at the genetic potential of humanity, as evidenced by the large number of super-powered beings on the Earth of the DC Universe, also known as the metagene.
 When the Invasion begins to crumble, one Dominator creates a 'gene-bomb' and detonates it in Earth's atmosphere, activating the metagenes of many humans.

 After the Invasion, a nameless Dominator plays a significant role in the comic book one-shot Blasters.
 This comic features heroes created by Dominator testing, intending to prove that the metagene was activated by stress.
 The 'Blasters', which included former JLA mascot Snapper Carr, are the ones who did gain powers.

-In events chronicled in Legion of Super-Heroes (vol. 4) Annual #2, Valor discovers plans for a second invasion of Earth, and thousands of humans held in genetic experimentation tanks.
+Valor discovers plans for a second invasion of Earth and thousands of humans held in genetic experimentation tanks.
 He leads a lengthy campaign to liberate them, aided by some of the Dominators (the Diamond Caste) who oppose the policies of their ruling caste.
-After freeing them, Valor helps settle the modified humans on various worlds which eventually become the homeworlds of members of the Legion of Super-Heroes, such as Bismoll, Cargg, and Braal.
+After freeing them, Valor helps settle the modified humans on various worlds which eventually become the homeworlds of members of the Legion of Super-Heroes.

-Several Dominators are left on Earth for years and appeared in various comics (usually briefly).
-One Dominator comes under the control of the Queen Bee, the ruler of Bialya.
-Though this alien does not survive for long, its technology causes trouble for the Justice League and the Global Guardians.
-Others appear in Captain Atom #52 (the Dominator became a farmer), in the Outsiders #44, in Iron Heights Penitentiary in Flash, a mutated Dominator with psionic abilities battled members of the Green Lantern Corps, including Guy Gardner in Green Lantern Corps #7-9, and Superman in Superman #668.

-The Dominator homeworld falls under siege from a horde led by Starro.
-The Dominators attempt to defend their home, but are ultimately overcome by Starro and fall under its control.
-One Dominator fleet manages to escape and joins Vril Dox's R.E.B.E.L.S..

 30th century

 The Dominators are involved in a long war with the United Planets in the 30th century.
 Several attempts to establish peace are made.
 During the Dominators' first appearance in Adventure Comics #361, several members of the Legion escort a Dominion diplomatic team to secret talks, and fend off attacks from the Unkillables; descendants of people from Earth and their leader who was another Dominator who was opposed to peace.

-Later, during the Earthwar, the war expands to involve the Khunds, the Dark Circle, and Mordru.
-At the end of the war, the Dominators broker a peace treaty.